huysentruitw/win-beacon/ReadMe.md

 * Windows 7
 * Windows 8

-For Windows 10, you should the new [BluetoothLEAdvertisementWatcher](https://msdn.microsoft.com/en-us/library/windows.devices.bluetooth.advertisement.bluetoothleadvertisementwatcher.aspx) instead of this library.
+For Windows 10, you should use [BluetoothLEAdvertisementWatcher](https://msdn.microsoft.com/en-us/library/windows.devices.bluetooth.advertisement.bluetoothleadvertisementwatcher.aspx) instead of this library.

 ## Installation